Opinion | Trump’s campaign against himself

 Who is in control?
 “People you’ve never heard of,” Trump told Ingraham.

-Trump, insisted that he has helped suburban women by nixing an Obama-era regulation that required some suburbs to add low-income housing to their housing mix.
+Trump insisted that he has helped suburban women by nixing an Obama-era regulation that required some suburbs to add low-income housing to their housing mix.
 He was likely referring to mixed-income communities, which social engineers decided a decade ago would benefit all by allowing poor people to expand their job-search networks beyond “the urban core.”
 The engineers also hoped that exposing people who are less privileged to those who are more privileged would lead to higher levels of accountability to established norms and rules, followed by increased order and safety.

 Anyway, many of the more privileged people apparently weren’t consulted on this idea.
 Trump, the former developer who likes gold interiors whenever he can get them, rolled back the engineers’ plans.
 “If Biden gets in,’’ he added, “. . . the stock markets will crash.
 As sure as you’re sitting there, your 401(k)s will go down.”